Contributing to Roth IRA for Children: The Benefits of Starting Early

 Their earnings have to be legitimate but it doesn't matter your child's age or total earnings.

-Benefits to an Early Start
+Benefits of an Early Start

 While trying to figure out what to do with your retirement, it may seem strange to add your child's retirement plan to the list, but the earlier you start planning, the better.